afreeorange/blog-layout-test/README.md

     + and sorted by date/order
 * OK if it's one-column when JS is disabled

+**Solution**

 We tried to do this only with CSS but that proved impossible.
-Rob's solution was more elegant and involved a minimum of JS but it did split the content into `main` and `aside`.
-I just cloned things 🤣 🐑
+[Rob's solution was more elegant](https://codepen.io/rglazebrook/pen/9aaeec83036cd27a50711f98f5ae9ac1) and involved a minimum of JS but it did split the content into `main` and `aside`.
+[I just cloned things](https://codepen.io/afreeorange/pen/bGRePdw) 🤣 🐑